mekas/mb1313600022/1313617035/README.md

 ## Features of the App
 - User can see each information from 5 topics of Cat Care
-- User can make a list of their pets
+- User can make a list of their cats

 ## Advanced Topic
 - Firebase (This app will be using Firebase to register new user and allow user to log in to the app)